OrquestraCD/cfn-tf-custom-types/docs/azuread.md

 ## Configuration

 To configure this resource, you may optionally create an AWS Secrets Manager secret with the name **terraform/azuread**.
-The below arguments may be included as the key/value or JSON properties in the secret or metadata object:
+The below arguments may be included as the key/value or JSON properties in the secret:

 * `client_id` - (Optional) The Client ID which should be used.
 This can also be sourced from the `ARM_CLIENT_ID` Environment Variable.